MCOTA Funding Primer Technical Report

 What is Human Services transportation (community-based transportation)?

-Human Services transportation includes broad range of transportation services for transportation-disadvantaged population; primarily persons with disabilities, veterans, seniors, low-income individuals, and children.
+Human Services transportation includes broad range of transportation services for transportation-disadvantaged population; primarily persons with disabilities, seniors, low-income individuals, and children.
 Since Human Service transportation is not centrally coordinated in Minnesota, the goal of this report is to more fully understand all sources that fund this service.
 As stated on MCOTA’s website, “While there have been significant investments in transit at the federal, state, and local levels, serious gaps in service exist in many communities.
 Unfortunately, a multitude of funding programs and requirements across dozens of departments and agencies make transportation coordination and communication a daunting task.”

 What are the purposes of Human Services transportation?

 In order to support and increase transportation options for transportation-disadvantaged people, funding would be allocated to different organizations with various transportation purposes.
 Transportation-disadvantaged people have different needs and require a variety of transportation services with different trip purposes.
 Based on the survey results, most trip purposes would be as following:

 - Health/medical (e.g., single or periodic trips to doctor, clinic, drug store, treatment center)

 - Health maintenance (e.g., dialysis or other recurring and frequent trips that require regular transport)

 - Income maintenance (e.g., trips to food stamp or social security office)

 - Social trip (e.g., visit to friends/relatives)